carlverge/jsonnet-lsp/README.md

 ## Missing Features
 These are features I consider pretty important that are still missing:
-* Live evaluation of jsonnet files (and split screen output viewing)
 * More type deduction logic and analysis
 * More IDE options (options for linting, jpath, etc)
 * First class multi-dimension jsonnet support